ferrocene/ferrocene/ferrocene/doc/user-manual/src/targets/thumbv8m.main-none-eabihf.rst

 By default, this target will *not* emit DSP or MVE instructions and it does not support using those instructions in inline assembly.

+Please contact support if your use case requires DSP and/or MVE instructions;
+double-precision FPU support; and/or fully optimized builds for a specific CPU configuration.

 Prerequisites
 -------------